 Canons, Canons Drive, Edgware, Middlesex HA8 7RJ

-NLCS is unusual in that it has a Junior School that admits girls at Reception age who then continue on to the Senior School and Sixth Form.
+NLCS is unusual in that it has a Junior School that admits girls at Reception age who then continue on to the Senior School and Sixth Form (assuming they keep up with the academic pace).
 NLCS is therefore not a preparatory school in the strict sense (see this blog post for the distinction between independent schools and prep schools), girls who gain admission to the school at the 4+ stage are lucky to be able to continue up to the Sixth Form level.
 40 girls join at 4+, up to 10 more join at 7+ (as class sizes increase from 20 to 25), and then another big group joins at 11+.

 NLCS has a long list of illustrious alumnae called Old North Londoners that include actress Rachel Weisz, the editor of the American Vogue Anna Wintour, Olympic diver Lindsey Fraser and many more.
 It goes to show how much more there is to the school than mere top academics.
 All extra-curriculars including music, drama and sports are carried out with passion and excellence, although unusually, most clubs and languages tend to start from Year 3 only.